alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Although analysis may take place on personal devices or in non-managed cloud-based analysis environments, the data should still therefore be listed through the inventory and curatorial systems of a managed research data environment.

-Finally, audit trails as to the handling of Tier 0 information mitigate the risk attendant on misclassification.
+Finally, audit trails as to the handling of Tier 0 information reduce risks associated with misclassification - if data is mistakenly classified as a lower tier than it should be, we still retain information as to how it was processed during the period of misclassification.

 ### Tier 1